dimaip/calendar/README.md

 yarn start
 ```

-or `yarn build` for production build.
+Or `yarn build` for production build.